leangjia/blender_docs/trunk/blender_docs/manual/video_editing/sequencer/strips/sound.rst

 =========================

 A sound strip is just like any other strip in the VSE.
-You can select and move it, adjust its starting offset using :kbd:`LMB` over the arrow end handles, and :kbd:`K` cut it into pieces.
+You can select and move it, adjust its starting offset using :kbd:`LMB` over the strip handles, and :kbd:`K` cut it into pieces.
 A useful example is cutting out the "um's" and dead voice time.